-CFWA offer a Family Support Subsidy to help toward costs of community sport or physical activity.
+CFWA offer an annual Family Support Subsidy which can be used toward costs of community sport or physical activity.
+Some families may also be eligible for KidSport which enables you to access up to \$500 annually.

 Our Community Support Workers can also assist with exericse motivation at home.